The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DATA GATHERING AND ANALYSIS

 The mini-SN model was introduced by LP98ab as a potential observational consequence following the merger of two compact objects (NS + NS or NS + BH).
-During the merger, neutron star matter at nuclear densities can be ejected at subrelativistic velocities, condensing into neutron-rich nuclei which rapidly decay, yielding a similar heating source as classical radioactivity-driven supernovae.
+During the merger, neutron star matter at nuclear densities can be ejected at subrelativistic velocities, condensing into neutron-rich nuclei which rapidly decay, yielding a similar heating source as for classical radioactivity-driven SNe.

-From the numerical point of view the analytical solutions given in LP98ab are easy to handle and, therefore, we used them in our study.
+From the computational point of view the analytical solutions given in LP98ab are easy to handle and, therefore, we used them in our study.
 Basically, the LP98ab model depends on three free parameters, the ejected mass $M_{\rm ej}$ which is assumed to be identical to the radiating mass, the expansion velocity $v$ of the ejected matter, which is assumed to be independent of time, and the fraction $f$ of rest mass energy that is transformed into internal heat of the ejecta.
-A more detailed description can be found in \kref{AppC}.
+A more detailed description can be found in \kref{AppC} of the Appendix.

 LP98ab considered two cases of decay laws for the heating source, an exponential-law decay and a power-law decay.
-They found that in both cases for, e.g., $f$=0.001 bright SNe are predicted with bolometric peak luminosities up to $10^{44}$ erg/s, or even higher.
-Ten years later, in the \emph{Swift} era, it has become clear however that such bright SNe following short bursts are not seen \citep{Fox050709, Hjorth050509B}.
+They found that in both cases for, e.g., $f=0.001$ bright mini-SNe are predicted with bolometric peak luminosities up to $10^{44}$ erg/s, or even higher.
+Thirteen years later, in the \emph{Swift} era, it has become clear however that such bright mini-SNe following short bursts are not seen \citep{Fox050709, Hjorth050509B, Perley080503, Kocevski070724A}.